4.3 C

 – Experience the Vibrant History and Charm of Stockholm's Oldest Square

-HomeNeighborhoods & AreasGamla StanStortorget: The Heart of Gamla Stan
+HomeNeighborhoods & AreasGamla StanStortorget: The heart of Gamla Stan

-The oldest and possibly most beautiful square in Stockholm is called Stortorget, or “The Great Square“.
+Stortorget, also known as “The Great Square,” is the oldest and possibly most beautiful square in Stockholm.
 It is located in the vibrant heart of Gamla Stan, the historic old town of the city.
-With a rich history that stretches back to the 13th century, Stortorget is a major gathering spot and a must-see destination for tourists visiting Sweden’s capital.
+Stortorget has a rich history that dates back to the 13th century.
+It is a major gathering spot and a must-see destination for tourists visiting Sweden’s capital.

-Stortorget has an interesting and turbulent past.
+Stortorget has an intriguing and turbulent past.
 Originally constructed as a marketplace, it evolved into the hub of social and commercial activity in medieval Stockholm.
 In addition to hosting many political rallies and festivities over the course of its long history, the square was the site of Sweden’s first pharmacy, which opened its doors in 1575.

 The Stockholm Bloodbath